 I also decided to speed up the scraping process.
 Instead of just using a metal spoon, I used a metal brush – shaped much like a toothbrush – that I bought from the local hardware store.
 I was able to brush all the gunk out of my mate in one go.
 Scrape a little, brush a little, scrape some more, until the gourd is nice and clean.
 Use a fine hand towel or some cheesecloth or paper towel to soak up as much moisture as you can.
 Then store the gourd in a warm, dry location until you are ready to make your first mate.

 The second tool you need is a bombilla.
-It is nothing more than a straw and is usually made of metal though there are many bamboo varieties at the different markets in town.
-Most vendors sell a bombilla with a mate but you can spend a lot of money on speciality bombillas, ones with brass at the tip so that you don’t burn your mouth, with bases that are designed to be opened and cleaned, with the logo of your favorite soccer team, or that are just esthetically pleasing.
+It is nothing more than a straw and is usually made of metal though there are many bamboo varieties at the different markets throughout Buenos Aires.
+Most vendors sell a bombilla with a mate but you can spend a lot of money on speciality bombillas: ones with brass at the tip so that you don’t burn your mouth, with bases that are designed to be opened and cleaned, with the logo of your favorite soccer team, or that are just aesthetically pleasing.

 The third tool is more mundane – it’s a thermos.
 You don’t actually have to have one… you can manage with a tea kettle but a thermos makes life easier as you will be refilling your mate continuously and, you may want to take your mate with you.
 It is nice to keep the water at a consistent temperature – between 176-184 degrees Fahrenheit.
 Notice that it is well below the boiling point for water.